 Legion Auxiliary Unit 111

-Ladies from our American Legion Auxiliary are continuing to pray for those who are affected by COVID
+Ladies from our American Legion Auxiliary are continuing to pray for those who are affected by COVID and other health issues

 Our leadership includes: